jphalip/djangocore-box/README.md

     `(host) $ vagrant status`

-- To re-run the provisioning after the VM has been started:
+- To re-run the provisioning after the VM has been started (if you have built the VM from scratch):

     `(host) $ vagrant provision`